justmadethiscalculator/SharkLibrary/doc/Installation.md

   ```sh
   ls -l /var/www/html/database/
   ```
+  Then try to import the sql file again.

 -------------------------------------------------------------------------------------------------------------------------------

 After importing the database, you need to create a dedicated Admin User in mariaDB to make it work: